PNC Bank Review

 You can close a PNC account in person, over the phone, or even via online chat, as some users did after their sign up bonuses posted.

-When you decide to close a bank account, financial writer Miriam Caldwell recommends that you stop using your account and allow everything to clear the account completely before you close it.
+When you decide to close a bank account, stop using your account and allow everything to clear the account completely before you close it.

 Online Tools and a User-Friendly Platform